lamaPLC Communication: Modbus

 (08 hex)

-Memory Parity Error Specialized use in conjunction with function codes 20 and 21 and reference type 6, to indicate that the extended file area failed to pass a consistency check.
+Memory Parity Error Specialized use with function codes 20 and 21 and reference type 6 to indicate that the extended file area failed a consistency check.

-The slave attempted to read extended memory or record file, but detected a parity error in memory.
-The master can retry the request, but service may be required on the slave device.
+The slave attempted to read extended memory or record file but detected a parity error in memory.
+The master can retry the request, but service might be needed on the slave device.

 10